What’s new in RLS 2026?

 With richer data, anyone can dig deeper!

-RLS 2025 has been updated to reflect a broader scope of 20 safeguards and the changes in states’ laws during 2024.
-Equipped with four years of data and an expanded set of safeguards, researchers and concerned citizens alike can learn more.
+RLS 2026 has been updated to reflect a broader scope of items in its 20 safeguards, including the changes in states’ laws during 2025.
+Equipped with five years of data, researchers and concerned citizens alike can see where states stand today and trace trends in religious liberty protections over time.